 This Autoimmune Protocol (AIP) friendly recipe makes the perfect egg free and nut free Cranberry Grapefruit Cookies you’ll ever try.
 No one will guess that they’re gluten-free, nut-free, and autoimmune paleo friendly.
-The best of all, these cookies are full of ingredients that will take your AIP healing to a whole new level.
-Health, healing and dessert, all in one fluffy cookie.
+Health, fall flavors, and dessert, all in one fluffy cookie.
 Grab the recipe below.

 If you’ve been following my AIP reset, you know my goal is to kick up the autoimmune diet by focusing my meals on healing and nourishing foods.
 The first time I followed the Autoimmune Protocol, I prided myself on being able to recreate many of my favorite recipes with 100% AIP compliant ingredients.
 Now 2 years later, I’m expanding my AIP recipe repertoire to include insanely delicious recipes that are not only AIP compliant, but also include incredibly healing ingredients.
 Believe it or not, this recipe for Cranberry Grapefruit Cookies is one of them.